PUT AWARD-WINNING ATTORNEYS TO WORK FOR YOU

 The Okeechobee premises liability lawyers at The Law Offices of David Golden, P.A. have the experience and legal skill to help you build a successful premises liability case against those responsible for the pain and financial difficulties you are experiencing.
 With the help of Mr. Golden, you’ll be able to prove who was at fault for your injuries and recover monetary compensation for your injuries and expenses.

 If you or someone you know has suffered from a premises liability accident in Okeechobee, Taylor Creek, Fort Drum, or other areas of Okeechobee County, contact The Law Offices of David Golden, P.A. immediately at 863-220-4400.
-We’re ready to sit down with you at your convenience for your free consultation where we can review your case and devise an appropriate legal strategy moving forward.
+Our accident attorneys are ready to sit down with you at your convenience for your free consultation where we can review your case and devise an appropriate legal strategy moving forward.

 What is Premises Liability?